kshitij-raj-sharma/OSMSG-stats/README.md

                         your name stats.csv and summary.csv in place where command is run
 ```

-It is a Simple python script processes osm files live and produces stats on the fly
+It is a python package that processes osm files live and produces stats on the fly

 1. It can Generate Stats on Country Level for countries based on geofabrik urls .
 Countries are available in [here](./data/countries.csv)
 2. It can also take any other server replication changefile to extract stats (Tested with Geofabrik and Planet Replication)